sandrasny/demosphinx/README.md

-# Generating Documentation using dosctrings, Sphinx and Github
+# Generating Documentation using docstrings, Sphinx and Github

 ## Introduction
 This repository serves as a simple example of a project that uses [Sphinx](https://docs.readthedocs.io/en/stable/intro/sphinx.html) to generate documentation from Python code and to publish that documentation to a Github Page.